Yo yo yo ladies and gentlemen,

 - “Have you ever been to Paris?”

-These questions are incredibly common in German and you should learn it.
+These questions are incredibly common in German and you should learn them.

 - “Hast du schon mal eine Diät gemacht?”